i-MSCP/plugins/incubator/OwnDDNS/README.md

 ### REQUIREMENTS

-	Plugin compatible with i-MSCP versions >= 1.1.0.rc4.7 Bind must be activated on i-MSCP
+	- i-MSCP versions >= 1.1.0-rc4.7
+	- Bind must be activated on i-MSCP
-	Domain for your OwnDDNS must use the nameserver of your i-MSCP installation
+	- Domain for your OwnDDNS must use the nameserver of your i-MSCP installation

+### INSTALLATION

+	- Login into the panel as admin and go to the plugin management interface
+	- Upload the Mailgraph plugin archive
+	- Activate the plugin

-### INSTALLATION AND UPDATE
+### UPDATE

-**1.** Backup your current plugins/OwnDDNS/config.php
+	- Backup your current plugins/OwnDDNS/config.php file
+	- Login into the panel as admin and go to the plugin management interface

-**2.** Get the plugin
+	- Upload the OwnDDNS plugin archive

-	# cd /usr/local/src
-	# git clone git://github.com/i-MSCP/plugins.git

-**3.** Copy the plugin directory into the gui/plugins directory of your i-MSCP installation.

-	# cp -fR plugins/OwnDDNS /var/www/imscp/gui/plugins

-**4.** Set permissions by running:

-	# perl /var/www/imscp/engine/setup/set-gui-permissions.pl
+	- Restore your plugins/OwnDDNS/config.php file (check for any change)

-**5.** Go to the panel plugins interface, update the plugin list and activate the plugin.
+	- Update the plugin list through the plugin interface

+### CONFIGURATION

+See the plugins/OwnDDNS/config.php file.

 ### IMPORTANT
 Some FRITZ!Box models don't work with a SSL url.
 FRITZ!Box model: 3270, 7250, 7270

 ### AUTHORS AND CONTRIBUTORS